We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Final thoughts on the best espresso machines

-Making your own espresso at home saves you money, and can also add to your morning ritual.
-Yes, being on a first-name basis with a barista is a great humblebrag, but so is engaging in small acts of mindfulness by paying attention to the way the espresso smells when it’s brewing.
+Making your own coffee at home saves you money and adds to your morning ritual.
+Yes, being on a first-name basis with a barista is a great humblebrag.
+But so is engaging in small acts of mindfulness by paying attention to how each shot smells when it’s brewing and savoring every sip from your favorite travel coffee mug, knowing you are mastering the alchemy of espresso.

 Why trust us